 Five permanent members of the United Nations Security Council—China, France, Russia, United Kingdom, United States— and the European Union’s 27 member states reached the agreement in 2015.

-Essentially, Iran agreed to halt development of nuclear weapons by elimiinating its stockpile of low-enriched uranium by 98 percent, cutting 20,000 gas centrifuges by about two-thirds and suspending production of weapons-grade unranium for 13 years.
+Essentially, Iran agreed to halt development of nuclear weapons by eliminating its stockpile of low-enriched uranium by 98 percent, cutting 20,000 gas centrifuges by about two-thirds and suspending production of weapons-grade uranium for 13 years.

 In exchange for the agreement and allowing international inspectors, Iran won gradual relief from both UN and national sanctions that were crippling its economy.

 Along with withdrawing from the agreement, Trump reimposed sanctions, causing Iran to dramatically increase its support of Middle East militant groups and to relaunch its nuclear weapons research.

 Trump increased the level of tension in the region in January 2020 by authorizing a missile strike that killed Iranian general Qasem Soleimani.
 Afterward, Iran declared that it would no longer abide by restrictions placed on its nuclear weapons program.